mskwon1/2019-2/알고리즘/강의노트/11GraphAlgorithms.md

 - A vertex $u'$ is **reachable**  from vertex $u$ if there is a path $p$ from $u$ to $u'$ in $G$
 - The **length of path** is defined as the number of edges in the path
 - A **cycle** is a path where $v_0 = v_k$
-- An undriected graph is **connected** if every pair of vertices is connected by a path
+- An undirected graph is **connected** if every pair of vertices is connected by a path
 - A **forest** is an acyclic(cycle이 없는) graph(tree가 여러개)
   , and a **tree** is a connected acyclic graph
-- A graph taht has weights associated with each edge is called a **weighted graph**
+- A graph that has weights associated with each edge is called a **weighted graph**

 ### Tree